Code-Institute-Submissions/juliandavid-garcia-second_milestone_project_OctResub/testing.md

 This website is responsive.
 Consequently, it has been developed to  be displayed on any device.
 The main changes users can evidence when accessing the site on a different device are:
-On devices up to 576 PX  there is not Carousel display in the landing page.
+On devices up to 576 PX  there is not landing image displayed.